 To check if you’ve added the Google Analytics tracking code to your site, the easiest way is to look for the presence of the measurement ID that goes by G-XXXXXX in the source code.
 You can also try searching

-google_gtagjs to easily trace the measurement ID in the source code.
+google_gtagjs to trace the measurement ID in the source code easily.

 Please note that the GA4 property selection in the Rank Math Analytics settings will only connect Rank Math with the Google Analytics property for fetching and displaying the data in the Analytics property.
 You still need to add the tracking code for Google Analytics to measure your site’s performance.